 - Do I have both light and dark colors for balance?

 A logo can be a powerful tool.
-The design process involved with its creation and revision can be difficult and sometimes overwhelming.
-Don’t get caught up in the minutia, let the professionals at The Belford Group help you with all of your logo design needs.
+The branding process involved with its creation and revision can be difficult and sometimes overwhelming.
+Don’t get caught up in the minutia, let the professionals at The Belford Group help you with all of your branding needs.
 Check out our portfolio to see some of our previous work.

 Give us a call today; we’d love to hear from you.